cooper09/listic-proto/README.md

 ## Other Features
 - All business logic resides in Redux Middleware
-- Fetches dummy todo data from `https://jsonplaceholder.typicode.com`
+- Fetches data from multiple sources
 - Boostraped with `create-react-app`